Heathcorp/Mastermind/docs/functions.md

 ### Functions

-Mastermind supports a minimal functions system: Functions can be defined with a name and a fixed number of typed arguments.
+Mastermind supports a minimal function system: functions can be defined with a name and a fixed number of typed arguments.

 ```
 fn newline() { output '\n'; }